 One of the most positive examples of how the web transcends distance (and dolor) appears in the project known as Shampoo Voyagers, who recently posted the following statement: "We're proud to announce the publication of thirteen new tracks, written over the course of the last year - and combined as an album.
 It's all called 'Distances'...
 Somehow, despite everything [i.e. despite spatial and fiscal hassles], the most wonderful things can occur!"
-The two names behind this upbeat outlook are Maxim Ananyev and Nikita Moor.
+The two names behind this upbeat outlook are Maxim Ananyev and Nikita Moore.

 Drafts and sketches slowly become tracks

 Ananyev has long been familiar to us through his own instrumental project - Tree Bosier - in the eastern city of Khabarovsk.
 That region's oldest records are buried deep in fifth-century Chinese and Korean chronicles; few Russian locations are further from Europe.
-As for Mr. Moor, he lives in Moscow.
+As for Mr. Moore, he lives in Moscow.
 Between these two artists lie more than 5,000 miles of fir-trees, ice, and snow.
 Nonetheless, they have now joined creative forces.

 New patterns come into view - from afar.

 Any investigation into the endeavors of these two men soon makes it clear that physical distance is overcome in simple, mobile patterns that help to strike a productive balance between isolation and (private) invention.
 Privacy is respected and productivity assisted.
-Ananyev and Moor work by swapping files across the web: "The project's main style is fundamentally downtempo - it's a[n audible] realm where lounge and nu-jazz meet glitch and experimental tendencies."
+Ananyev and Moore work by swapping files across the web: "The project's main style is fundamentally downtempo - it's a[n audible] realm where lounge and nu-jazz meet glitch and experimental tendencies."
 These two - happily removed - individuals enjoy each other's absence(!) and thus spin easy-going tales of optimistic, free movement.

 A recent chat with Satellite Voices produced some context for Shampoo Voyagers, specifically through a fuller explanation of the band's name.
 The musicians happily likened the audio files or weightless, digital building blocks of their work to fragile, "flying soap bubbles.
 They're like [sonic] fragments that we send to each other across huge distances - from east to west and back again!"